kwahome/antaeus/README.md

 make docker-run
 ```

 `docker-compose.yml` defines services and dependencies required to run the application.

-Use:
+To compose the application, use:

 ```
 docker-compose up
 ```

-to start it

 *Running Natively*